kieranpotts/dotfiles/docs/overview.md

 The repository's contents are organized into the following directories:

 - `dist/`: "Global" dotfiles that are symlinked into the user's home directory.
 Not intended to be edited.
 - `home/`: "Local" templates that are copied into the user's home directory on first install.
-Safe to edit.
+Safe to edit thereafter.
 - `run/`: The installer script.
 A thin `install.sh` wrapper at the repo root exists for GitHub Codespaces auto-discovery.
 - `docs/`: Documentation.